arbor-sim/arbor/arbor/backends/event_delivery.md

 Target handles are used by the lowered cell implementation to identify a particular mechanism instance that can receive events — ultimately via `net_receive` — and corresponding simulated cell.
-The cell information is given as an index into the cell group collection of cells, and is used to group events by integration domain (we have one domain per cell in each cell group).
+The cell information is given as an index into the cell group collection of cells.

 Target handles are represented by the `target_handle` struct, opaque to `mc_cell_group`, but created in the `fvm_multicell` for each point mechanism (synapse) in the cell group.